RustaceansKenya/driver-development-book/driver_book/src/uart_theory/draft_1.md

 UART == circuit.
 UART != protocol.
-You can implement asynchronous protocols using a UART circuitry.
+You can implement various asynchronous protocols on top of the UART circuitry.

 ## How the UARTs work.